 Other Bar Admissions.
-Every two years or after a status change, you must submit, on or before the deadline, certification dated within the last 6 months from the highest court of each state in which you are or have been licensed, indicating (1) that you are admitted to the highest court of the jurisdiction and (2) the standing of your licensed in the jurisdiction (good, inactive, suspended, etc).
+Every two years or after a status change, you must submit, on or before the deadline, certification dated within the last 6 months from the highest court of each state in which you are or have been licensed, indicating (1) that you are admitted to the highest court of the jurisdiction and (2) the standing of your licensed in the jurisdiction (good, inactive, suspended, etc.).
 This may be a single or multiple certificates, depending on the certification process of each state.
 A certificate from the state bar is not sufficient unless the State Bar is the agency charged with maintaining the official admission and disciplinary records.
 If you become licensed in another jurisdiction while your Tennessee application is pending, you must amend your application and provide certification of admission to the highest court and good standing.

 Foreign-Educated Applicants: Eligibility is determined each exam period for foreign-educated applicants who are eligible based on education, an LL.M. and foreign admission and practice.
 Foreign-Educated Applicants: If your legal education was received in a country other than the United States, you may qualify for admission by examination or transferred UBE score if you meet the requirements for eligibility.
 For information about the two paths to qualify for admission, click here.

 DOCUMENTATION REQUIREMENTS FOR ALL APPLICANTS ADMITTED IN A JURISDICTION OTHER THAN IN THE UNITED STATES: For any applicant, whether or not educated outside the United States, who is licensed to practice law in a jurisdiction other than in the United States, you must furnish with your application the following: